A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 \subsection{From Hypothetical Target to Real Candidate}

 The continuous optimization approach yields one or more hypothetically optimal entrainers, a set of ideal properties that may not correspond to any real molecule.
-The challenge is to bridge the gap from this hypothetical target to a real, available chemical, by identifying the best candidate from a pool of potential entrainers.
+Compared to the alternative access to process fluid optimization, which is the direct optimization of the molecular structure, the continuous optimization approach comes with the additional challenge of mapping from the hypothetical to a real, available component.
 In the field of process fluid optimization, to our best knowledge, this challenge was first addressed by \cite{Bardow2010}, who proposed a mapping strategy using candidate features and objective prediction.
 Such mapping processes aim to identify the best-performing candidate from a given pool, which is not necessarily the one with properties closest to the hypothetical target, but rather the one predicted to yield the best process performance.
+In this section we describe how the information on the hypothetically optimal entrainer candidate(s) can be used to approximate the efficiency of an arbitrary entrainer candidate.

 \paragraph{An ML-fueled candidate pool for entrainer selection} In practice, there is another challenge in addition to that of identifying the best performing candidate: It is that of getting a sufficiently large candidate pool.
 If the pool of candidates is small, the chances are small that there are many high-performing candidates in it.